dinesh-hu/SFE_class_2016/README.md

 Published in : Statistics of Financial Markets I

-Description : Generates and plots the path of two stocks and marks the corresponding buying and selling time points of a stop-loss hedging strategy.
+Description : 'Generates and plots the path of two stocks and marks the corresponding buying and selling time points of a stop-loss hedging strategy'

-Keywords : 'stop-loss, hedging, asset, black-scholes, call, simulation, cost, delta, strategy'
+Keywords : stop-loss, hedging, asset, black-scholes, call, simulation, cost, delta, strategy

 See also : SFSstoploss